What does the committee do?

 Among other working groups, she sits on the equality advisory group of Skills Development Scotland and the Scottish Court Service, and a number of groups relating to the delivery of the Scottish National Action Plan for Human Rights.

 Lorraine worked for eight years as a solicitor in a community law centre in Glasgow, where she represented and advised clients on housing, employment, debt, welfare benefits and consumer law.
 She developed expertise in equality law relating to access to services by EU migrants, asylum seekers and refugees, and worked to challenge discriminatory practices.
 In partnership with a range of stakeholders she developed drop-ins, bilingual resources and training events to increase awareness of legal rights and remedies.

 David is Chair of NHS Health Scotland, having been appointed in December 2016.
-Health Scotland is a public health body with a particular focus on reducing health inequalities.
+Health Scotland is Scotland’s public health improvement body, with a particular focus on reducing health inequalities.
 David is also a Member of the Scottish Police Authority (SPA), appointed to its Board in April 2018 and appointed SPA Vice-Chair in May 2018.

 Before joining Health Scotland David worked as an international development advisor for nine years, primarily in Afghanistan and Montserrat with shorter spells in Tanzania, Croatia, Serbia and Macedonia.
 In Afghanistan he led economic development projects for the UK, US and Canadian international development agencies.
 He also worked with the NATO forces in southern Afghanistan and Kabul.
 In Montserrat he worked on trade, investment and tourism projects.

 Earlier in his career, David was global Director for Country and Economic Research with the Economist Intelligence Unit, Chief Executive of the Confederation of Forest Industries and Chief Executive of Scottish Enterprise Edinburgh and Lothian.